 Instructions

-- Combine cornstarch, white pepper, turmeric, sea salt and 2 tablespoons of water in a small bowl.
+- Combine cornstarch, chicken bouillon, sea salt, white pepper, turmeric, and 2 tablespoons of water in a small bowl.
 Whisk until cornstarch is completely dissolved.
 Swirl into the soup and mix well with a spatula.
+Stir and cook until the soup thickens.

-- To add eggs, hold a fork (or two chopsticks slightly apart) across the top of a small bowl, drizzle the egg mixture slowly through the gaps into the soup.
-Let the eggs set for a few seconds, then stir gently to break up the egg to the desired sized pieces.
+- To add eggs, make sure the soup is simmering. (*Footnote 4) Hold a fork (or two chopsticks slightly apart) across the top of a small bowl, drizzle the egg mixture in 3 batches into the soup, where no egg strands have formed.
+Let the eggs sit for at least 10 to 20 seconds to make sure they have cooked, then stir gently to break up the egg to the desired sized pieces.
+Then keep drizzling and breaking up the rest of the egg mixture. (*Footnote 5)

-- Drizzle sesame oil and sprinkle with the green part of the green onion.
+- Turn off the heat.
+Drizzle sesame oil and sprinkle with the green part of the green onion.
+Serve hot.

 Notes